AngeloSalzillo/Listing_Assistant/README.md

 - Open a terminal in the project root directory and run: node src/backend/server.js
 - Open a second terminal in the project root directory and run: npm run dev

-Vite will provide a local URL, normally http://localhost:5173
+Vite will provide a local URL, normally http://localhost:5173, open it to see the interface working

 ## Use of the Application